-Embedded Certification of Eligibility: Nursing and Allied Health/LPN Requirements for Academic Year 2023-2024
+Embedded Certification of Eligibility: Nursing and Allied Health/LPN

-(LPN) 30 HOURS (Check Catalog listings for prerequ

-Gene eral Education Requirements (10 Hours)
+(Check Catalog listings for prerequisites) General Education Requirements (10 Hours)

 Area Hours To be selected from:

 Anatomy and Physiology II 4 +BIOL 1324

 Introduction to Nutrition 3 +FCSE 1213

 Introduction to Psychology 3 +PSYC 1113

-+Must be completed with a "C" or higher.
+, 2, +Must be completed with a "C" or higher.

-Program R equirements (Certification Eligibility 20 Hours)
+Program Requirements (Certification Eligibility 20 Hours)

 Foundations of Nursing 7 +#NURS 1117

 Math for Nurses 2 +#NURS 1132

 Adaptations of the Family 8 +#NURS 1228

 Clinical Practicum 3 +#NURS 1223

-#Requires acceptance into the Nursing Program
+#Requires acceptance into the Nursing

+Program

 +Must be completed with a "C" or higher.

-hysical Education activity courses do not count tow ard graduation.
-Maximum 6 hours allowed for Special Topics (ST) courses towards a degree.